-Note: This post has grown significantly in the past few
+Note: This post has grown significantly in the last eleven

 So I’ve been reading, a dangerous thing these days, I know, especially for an author.
 But really, I have been reading, and beta-reading too, and I’ve come across several problems that I believe need to be addressed concerning non-binary characters.

 Authors, if you add a non-binary character into your story, please take the following into consideration:

 - Non-binary characters shouldn’t have their assigned at birth gender revealed early in a story, if at all, and only if it’s necessary.
 If the character still goes by their assigned-at-birth pronouns, fine, but if the character goes by they/them or any other non-binary pronoun choice then an author should respect this.
 Negating the non-binary by revealing the birth gender is unacceptable unless it is a situation like a courtroom (most states in the U.S. don’t recognize the non-binary) or the bedroom (where there should be frank discussion IMO before anything happens) and then the author should tread lightly, more so if the author isn’t non-binary (#ownvoices).

 I’m often seeing just the opposite, and I actually just double-checked the novel I finished yesterday to be certain I was correct and, yep, the main character’s assigned birth gender is revealed in the first two chapters by talking about their binder not working so well since they’ve gained weight.
 (Note: I’m not going to reveal the book information because I’m not trying to blast the author.
 Rather, I’m highlighting a problem.)
 This sudden reveal so early on and not for a strong reason threw me out of the story, and I only came grudgingly back because the protagonist was non-binary.

 In the other recent read, the author gave away the non-binary character’s assigned birth gender almost the second they arrived in the story.